The Health Benefits Of Gardening

-Never thought that spending some time getting your hands and knees dirty, could improve your health?
-Well, perhaps it’s time you read about why you should be spending some time with the ‘skin of the earth’.
+Never thought that spending some time getting your hands and knees dirty could improve your health?
+Well, perhaps it’s time to rethink why you should be spending more time with the ‘skin of the earth’.

 Why Is Gardening Good For You?

-Another research study conducted by Dr Nancy Etcoff revealed that when fresh cut flowers were present in a home, people felt more compassionate towards each other, had fewer worries and anxiety, and felt less depressed.
+And it’s not just about the work itself.
+A study conducted by Dr Nancy Etcoff revealed that when fresh cut flowers were present in a home, people felt more compassionate towards each other, had fewer worries and anxiety and felt less depressed.

 The Tri-Factor:

-2. Flowers chase away anxieties, worries and the blues- participants in the study felt less negative after having flowers in their home for just a few days.
-Seeing the blooms in the morning became a need.
+Flowers chase away anxieties – participants in the study felt less negative after having flowers in their home for just a few days.
+Seeing the blooms in the morning became something participants looked forward to.

 Get Grounded